 Serving Santa Cruz County and Beyond with Sustainable Water Systems

-The Watermark Rainwater Harvesting team provide systems for residential and commercial buildings in Santa Cruz County and beyond.
+The Watermark Rainwater Harvesting team provides systems for residential and commercial buildings in Santa Cruz County and beyond.
 The goal at Watermark is to design and build sustainable water systems that are efficient and easy to maintain.

 “We are committed to helping our customers Design, Build and understand the benefits of Rainwater Harvesting and Greywater systems while creating and inhabiting a resilient sustainable environment for the future.” – Mick Merrell, owner of Watermark Rainwater Harvesting